fluentpython/pythonic-api/docs/exercise_2.rst

 B. Refactor ``strategy.py``, changing concrete strategies into functions
 -------------------------------------------------------------------------

-2. Run doctest with the ``-o FAIL_FAST`` option to stop at first error or failure:
+2. Run doctest with the ``-f`` option to stop at first error or failure:

 .. code-block:: shell

-    $ python3 -m doctest strategy.py -o FAIL_FAST
+    $ python3 -m doctest strategy.py -f